srtee/lammps/doc/src/fix_electrode.rst

 .. code-block:: LAMMPS

    kspace_modify amat onestep/twostep

+.. versionadded:: Sep2023

+The base *pppm* KSpace solver is now also compatible with these *electrode* fixes, although the additional non-periodic boundary conditions and matrix implementations listed above are not available (only one-step calculation).

 For all versions of the fix, the keyword-value *ffield on* enables the finite-field mode (:ref:`Dufils <Dufils>`, :ref:`Tee <Tee>`), which uses